-You required to reproduce the figure in slide 30.
+You are required to reproduce the figure in slide 30.
 You may take steps below (using the Java program as an example),

-- ► Convert the main function public static void main(String[] args) to function public static void SimulateOnce(long seed, long stop). - seed: seed of RNG; stop: the number of intervals to process - Replace in the function the System.out.print and System.out.println statements to

-- ▶ Add the public static void main(String[] args function in which you call SimulateOnce with seed and stop in a loop with stop as the loop variable to simulate with the number of jobs as 5, 10, 15, ..., 200. - ▶ Run the program and graph the results - ▶ Submit the program, the results, and the graph in Blackboard
+- Convert the main function public static void main(String[] args) to function public static void SimulateOnce(long seed, long stop). - seed: seed of RNG; stop: the number of intervals to process - Format the output in the "CSV" format - Add the public static void main(String[] args function in which you call SimulateOnce with seed and stop in a loop with stop as the loop variable to simulate with the number of intervals as 5, 10, 15, ..., 200. - Run the program and graph the results - Submission: program source code, results, and graph.